ThibaultEmo/ece-webtech-2023-fall/project-instructions.md

   * Once a post is created, only the author can see the "edit" button, redirecting to the editing page to modify the post.
 The author can also remove the post.
 * **Search**
   * 6 points (hard)
-  * Create a search bar in the header allowing the user to search for posts.
+  * Create a search bar allowing the user to search for posts.
 The search must be performed on the server-side (use the Full Text Search capabilities of Supabase).
 * **Use an external API**
   * 2 points (easy)
   * Use an external API to enrich the content of your application.
 For example, you can use the [Unsplash API](https://unsplash.com/developers) to display a random image to illustrate your posts, fetch pokemon data from the [PokeAPI](https://pokeapi.co/), display a random quote from the [Quote Garden API](https://pprathameshmore.github.io/QuoteGarden/)...